coderabbitai/coderabbit-docs/docs/about/support.md

 the CodeRabbit UI:

 Complete the support ticket by providing your name, email, a description of your issue, and attaching any necessary files.
-If you are reporting a bug , please provide the GitHub or GitLab organization name.
+If you are reporting a bug, please provide the GitHub or GitLab organization name.

 ![Open a Ticket](./images/cr_support_help_light.png#gh-light-mode-only)